The-Animonculory/Modding-Resources/Grass Lods.md

 Once you have configured the settings how you wish, click `OK` and DynDOLOD will begin its generation.
 This can take a very long time depending on how many worldspaces you have, as well as your system specifications.
 Once it is completed, a pop-up will appear.
 As with TexGen, you have the option to either `Save&Exit` or `Save&Zip&Exit`.
 Choose `Save&Exit`

+***

+### Final steps

 Copy the data from your output folder into a new mod and activate it.
 On the right pane, `DynDOLOD.esm` should be moved to be the last ESM after your worldspace mods.
 In my case, that is Lux so I place it after `Lux - Master Plugin.esm`. `DynDOLOD.esp` should be the second last and `Occlusion.esp` shoud be the last plugin in your load order.

-### Setting the game to load the grass cache

-Once you have finished generating DynDOLOD and activated it, we are now ready to apply the fixes contained in the CGF mod.
-To apply the changes, complete the following.

-1. Open the CGF mod and open the `Grass Cache Fixes.ini` file.
-2. Remove the `;` before the lines titled `bAllowCreateGrass`, `bAllowLoadGrass`, `bEnableGrassFade`, and `fGrassFadeRange`.
-3. Open up your `SkyrimPrefs.ini` file and set `fGrassStartFadeDistance` to `6144` and `fGrassFadeRange` to `14128`.
-4. Save and close the file.
+Enable `Grass Cache Helper NG` and then refresh Mod Organizer.
+You are now ready to test in game and see how it looks.
+After running the game, you may see some files in folders called `Grass` and `GraassConsole` in your `Overwrite` mod.
+You can safely ignore these.

-You are now ready to test in game and see how it looks. **Note**: Depending on which grass mod you use depends on how much FPS you will use.
+**Note**: Depending on which grass mod you use depends on how much FPS you will use.
 I use [Fantastic Grasses](https://www.nexusmods.com/skyrim/mods/105903) which I have custom patched for bounds and complex grass and encounter minimal FPS loss.
 Your mileage, as always, may vary.